abhitrivedi99/Dapp-Exchange/README.md

-# DAPP Exchange
+# DAPP Exchange (WAYNE)

-This is Practical tutorial of Exchange token Dapp with React.
+This is Practical tutorial of Dapp Exchange token with React.

 ## Dependencies